ghga-de/ghga-metadata-schema/docs/schema_markdown/index.md

      * [Submission➞analyses](Submission_analyses.md) - One or more Analysis entities associated with this Submission.
  * [analysis](analysis.md) - The Analysis associated with an entity.
      * [ProcessDataFile➞analysis](ProcessDataFile_analysis.md) - The alias of the Analysis that produced this Process Data File.
-     * [ResearchDataFile➞analysis](ResearchDataFile_analysis.md) - The alias of one or more Analyses that used this Research Data File to generate Process Data Files.
+     * [ResearchDataFile➞analysis](ResearchDataFile_analysis.md) - The alias the Analysis that used this Research Data File to generate Process Data Files.
  * [analysis_method](analysis_method.md) - The Analysis Process associated with an entity.
      * [AnalysisMethodSupportingFile➞analysis_method](AnalysisMethodSupportingFile_analysis_method.md)
+     * [Analysis➞analysis_method](Analysis_analysis_method.md) - The alias of the Analysis Method that is associated with this Analysis.
  * [analysis_method_supporting_file](analysis_method_supporting_file.md) - The Analysis Method Supporting File associated with an entity.
  * [analysis_method_supporting_files](analysis_method_supporting_files.md) - The Analysis Method Supporting Files associated with an entity.
      * [Submission➞analysis_method_supporting_files](Submission_analysis_method_supporting_files.md) - One or more Analysis Method Supporting Files associated with this Submission.
  * [analysis_methods](analysis_methods.md) - The Analysis Processes associated with an entity.
-     * [Analysis➞analysis_methods](Analysis_analysis_methods.md) - The alias of one or more Analysis Methods that are associated with this Analysis.
      * [Submission➞analysis_methods](Submission_analysis_methods.md) - The Analysis Methods that are part of this Submission.
  * [ancestries](ancestries.md) - A person's descent or lineage from a population.
      * [Individual➞ancestries](Individual_ancestries.md)